 We recognize that what we do and how we do it – the frequency our group meets and where – may not fit every situation.
 Feel free to structure your group as you see best.
 Our goal is more support groups all over the country.
 There are so many in need, with so few resources.

-It’s not our intention to create high content driven groups.
+It’s not our intention to create high content-driven groups.
 Rather, the groups will be safe, confidential, loving communities for hurting parents to find the encouragement, resources, acceptance, comfort, and hope they need.

 The goal is to give parents the opportunity to share honestly about their feelings with others who understand, won’t think less of them or give pat answers.

-THE HOPE FOR HURTING PARENTS FACILITATOR MANUAL
+THE HOPE FOR HURTING PARENTS FACILITATOR GUIDE

-A few of the 22 topics are: grief and loss, worry and anxiety, enabling, fear, communication and anger.
+A few of the 22 topics are: grief and loss, worry and anxiety, enabling, fear, communication, and anger.
 You may use them in any order you choose.
 There’s enough material for a whole year if you met twice a month, once in November and December due to the holidays.
 You can determine how often you want to meet.

-WHAT OTHERS ARE SAYING ABOUT HOPE FOR HURTING PARENTS SUPPORT GROUPS
+TESTIMONIES ABOUT HOPE FOR HURTING PARENTS SUPPORT GROUPS

 “I really needed this tonight.
 Being with others who understand and don’t judge me is so freeing.
 My heart feels so much lighter.
 I really need the topic of detachment, too.
 I have a lot to work on, but now I feel I can do it.”